Raif Badawi: Public flogging

 On 9 January 2015, Badawi received 50 lashes before hundreds of spectators in front of a Jeddah mosque, the first of a total of 1,000 lashes to be administered over twenty weeks.
 The incident was condemned by Amnesty International's Deputy Director for the Middle East and North Africa, Said Boumedouha: "The flogging of Raif Badawi is a vicious act of cruelty which is prohibited under international law.
-By ignoring international calls to cancel the flogging, Saudi Arabia’s authorities have demonstrated an abhorrent disregard for the most basic human rights principles."
+By ignoring international calls to cancel the flogging, Saudi Arabia's authorities have demonstrated an abhorrent disregard for the most basic human rights principles."
 Prince Zeid bin Ra'ad of Jordan said: "Such punishment is prohibited under international human rights law, in particular the convention against torture, which Saudi Arabia has ratified.
-I appeal to the king of Saudi Arabia to exercise his power to halt the public flogging by pardoning MrBadawi, and to urgently review this type of extraordinarily harsh penalty".
+I appeal to the king of Saudi Arabia to exercise his power to halt the public flogging by pardoning Mr Badawi, and to urgently review this type of extraordinarily harsh penalty".
 Sebastian Usher, Middle East analyst for the BBC said he suspected that Saudi leaders had been unprepared for the scale of international protest in response to the flogging.
 In May 2022, photographer John Elliott, a former U.S. State Department official stationed in Jeddah and who witnessed the 2015 flogging, released the only two photographs documenting the public spectacle.
 Included with the photos were extensive and hitherto unrevealed details of the experience.

-Raif Badawi’s wife Ensaf Haidar said after hearing about the flogging: "What I felt was indescribable.
-It was an indescribable mixture of sadness and pain[...]
+Raif Badawi's wife Ensaf Haidar said after hearing about the flogging: "What I felt was indescribable.
+It was an indescribable mixture of sadness and pain [...]
 It was painfully horrible to imagine what was happening to Raif."
-She also said, "I appreciate all the attention that Raif’s case has been getting.
+She also said, "I appreciate all the attention that Raif's case has been getting.
 I hope that all the governments in the world will intensify their efforts to pressure the authorities to stop what they intend doing [sic] to my husband.
 I believe they can do it, if they speak directly to the government in Saudi".
 Further lashings were postponed because the injuries from the first had not healed and Badawi was in poor medical condition.
 Badawi is a diabetic with a slim build.
 He was to receive the punishment 50 lashes at a time every Friday for 20 weeks until the sentence was complete.